wiera987/PDFComp/README.md

 ### Libraries

 * [PdfiumViewer](https://github.com/pvginkel/PdfiumViewer/) - PdfiumViewer is a PDF viewer based on the PDFium project.
-* [NetDiff](https://github.com/skanmera/NetDiff/) - This is the C # implementation of the Diff algorithm.
 * [diff-match-patch](https://github.com/google/diff-match-patch/) - Diff Match Patch is a high-performance library in multiple languages that manipulates plain text.

 and The [PdfiumViewer] linked in this program uses a forked custom version(https://github.com/wiera987/PdfiumViewer) of [PdfiumViewer].

 ### Building PDFComp
 Clone the source code and open the Visual Studio solution file.
-Install the following three packages from Manage NuGet Packages menu:
+Install the following two packages from Manage NuGet Packages menu:

 * PdfiumViewer
 * PdfiemViewer.Native.x86_xx.xxxx (for your environment)
-* Diff4Net

 Also, the custom version of PdfiumViewer.csproj is referenced from the [PDFComp] solution.
 For this reason, the custom version of [PdfiumViewer] should be extracted to a folder in the same hierarchy as [PDFComp].